-Total expenditure in 2018-19 within the Mallee Salinity Investment Plan was \$2,561,629.
+Total expenditure in 2019-20 within the Mallee Salinity Investment Plan was \$3,036,204.
 Projects delivered included:

-- Implementation of a governance framework to deliver regional monitoring and reporting obligations under the Water Act 2007 (Cth) and Catchment and Land Protection Act 1994 (Vic); - The Mallee On-farm Irrigation Incentives Program, which focused on assisting irrigators in the upgrade and management of on-farm infrastructure to generate water use efficiency outcomes resulting in salinity benefits.
-This investment has the potential to provide additional offset salinity credit claims associated with relevant accountable actions (\$309,694); - The review and refinement of the model used to estimate salinity impacts of private diversion irrigation in the Victorian Mallee.
-The new model will replace the 2001 model and includes a greater level of sophistication.
-When accredited by the Murray Darling Basin Authority the model will improve and gives greater confidence to the estimation of salinity impact in the Murray River associated with irrigation development (\$154,532); - Investment in Regional Capacity Development facilitated implementation of a communications strategy addressing community understanding and input into the salinity management framework.
-Over the reporting
+- Implementation of a governance framework to deliver regional monitoring and reporting obligations under the Water Act 2007 (Cth) and CaLP Act; - The Mallee On-farm Irrigation Incentives Program, which focused on assisting irrigators in the upgrade and management of on-farm infrastructure to generate water use efficiency outcomes resulting in salinity benefits.
+This investment has the potential to provide additional offset salinity credit claims associated with relevant accountable actions (\$332,197); - The review and refinement of four numerical groundwater models used to estimate salinity impacts of private diversion irrigation in the Victorian Mallee.
+The new models reflect the actual physical processes occurring between land surface, groundwater and river systems.
+Taking three years to develop, the models are large and hydro-geologically complex, especially in the near Murray River environment.
+They quantify the groundwater driven impact on river salinity